JetBrains/teamcity-documentation/topics/build-approval.md

 </td><td>

-* user-based rules require an approval from a specific [user](creating-and-managing-users.md); they follow the `user:<username>` syntax.
+* user-based rules require an approval from a specific [user](creating-and-managing-users.md); each user should be specified via the `user:<username>` syntax.
 Use the list of users separated by a new-line.

-* group-based rules require a certain number of approvals from members of a specific [group](creating-and-managing-user-groups.md); they follow the `group:<groupKey>:<approvalCount>` syntax.
-Use the list of groups separated by a new-line. **Note that the`<groupKey>` is case-sensitive**.
+* group-based rules require a certain number of approvals from members of a specific [group](creating-and-managing-user-groups.md); each rule should follow the `group:<groupKey>:<approvalCount>` syntax.
+Use the list of groups separated by a new-line.
+>Note that `<groupKey>` is **case-sensitive**.

-For example, the rules below will allow a build to start only if it is approved by the `teamlead` user and by at least two members of the`QA` group:
+For example, the rules below will allow a build to start only if it is approved by the `teamlead` user, the `projectadmin` user, and by at least two members of the`QA` group:

 ```
 user:teamlead

+user:projectadmin

 group:QA:2
 ```